-A Everyone dreams every night, but do our dreams mean anything or have any purpose?
+A It’s most likely that everyone dreams every night, but do our dreams mean anything or have any purpose?

-B Most people have 4–7 dreams a night in a stage of sleep called REM (Rapid Eye Movement) which lasts for 10–30 minutes and happens 4 or 5 times a night.
-There are a few people who have no memory of dreaming when they wake up, but it’s unclear whether they didn’t dream or just don’t remember; you’ll probably only remember what you dreamed about if you wake up while you’re dreaming and then think about what happened.
+B Most people spend around two hours dreaming per night, according to the Sleep Foundation.
+The number of dreams varies, but it seems that most of us will have between three and seven dreams each night in a stage of sleep called REM (Rapid Eye Movement), which lasts for ten to thirty minutes and happens four or or five times a night.
+There are a few people who have no memory of dreaming when they wake up, but it’s unclear whether they didn’t dream or just don’t remember; you’ll often only remember what you dreamed about if you wake up while you’re dreaming and then think about what happened in the dream.

-F Walker also believes that dreaming helps us with our emotional well-being.
+F Walker is one of those who believes that the dreams themselves are helping us, and another area in which they do this is with our emotional well-being.
 He explains that our dreams often feature difficult emotions that we have experienced during the day, and, when they do, they are helping us to process these emotions.
 Dreams take some of the emotional pain out of these difficult experiences and help us to make sense of them by integrating them with our other memories, which means we wake feeling better the next morning.
 He says that when you recall difficult experiences from your childhood, most of the painful emotions will have gone as dreams have helped you with this.

 G Another function that REM sleep serves is helping us to understand what other people are feeling and communicating, according to Walker.
 In any interaction with somebody, a lot of information is communicated by facial expressions, and REM sleep readjusts our brains every night, so that they can decode these expressions and understand other people’s feelings.
 He adds that people who are deprived of REM sleep become more fearful of faces, even friendly ones.

-H It’s difficult to know for sure what our dreams mean or if they have any meaning at all, but it does seem like they’re helping us in important ways.
+H It’s difficult to know for sure what our dreams mean or if they have any meaning at all, but it seems like they might be helping us in important ways.
 So, sweet dreams; but remember, even if they’re not sweet, they might be helping you to manage difficult emotions and feel feelings that you need to feel.